miminame-daisuki/nhentai-scraper/README.md

 - Add error handling for galleries that have been deleted from nhentai
 - Logging for confirm_settings()
 - Add more settings in confirm_settings()
+- Add yaml for each gallery in addition to json

 - fileicon: ERROR: Target not found or neither file nor folder: '../Downloaded/[たかやKi] ドキ2 Xmas'